SR-Wiki/APN/README.md

 ## 📖 Overview

-**SRWiki Normalization** (formerly the APN Tool) is a comprehensive ImageJ/Fiji plugin designed for the robust preprocessing of biological microscopy images.
+**SR-Wiki Normalization** (formerly the APN Tool) is a comprehensive ImageJ/Fiji plugin designed for the robust preprocessing of biological microscopy images.

 While raw microscopy data often suffers from baseline drift, inconsistent contrast, and hot pixels, this plugin offers 7 distinct normalization and standardization modes to clean and prepare your data.
 It is highly optimized for downstream tasks such as **unsupervised deep learning denoising**, quantitative analysis, and high-fidelity image visualization.